|

 Q: Do homeschooled children need an IEP (Individualized Education Plan)?

 --- A: Not necessarily.
 In a school, such a plan is meant to help a child be treated in a way that will help make the child more successful.
 But at home, homeschooling can be totally customized.
 When learning at home, children can take breaks to walk around, work off energy, get a snack, go to the bathroom, move on to another topic, etc. whenever needed without permission from a bureaucratic organization.
 Methods and materials can be used that are best for the specific child--if something isn't working, the parent can dump it and try something else without having to get approval from anyone.
 The child can take as much time as needed.
 And so on.
 On the other hand, an IEP might help with getting resources needed (such as qualifying for certain scholarships--see information on this page about the Family Empowerment Scholarship) whether now or in the future.
+The Florida Dept. of Education provides information on home education which includes a Frequently Asked Questions page listing district obligations to students with special needs.
 Special Needs Curriculum Options

 Feel free to use any curriculum or methods appropriate for your child.
 You may use materials below (or above) grade level, if appropriate.
 Or ones with no grade level at all.
 Some options that many have found useful include: